-- Install on First Use-Because users don't have the rights to install components on the terminal server, the Install on First Use option in the Office setup isn't appropriate.
-Instead, we need to set all components to either Run from My Computer or Not Available. - User's name and initials-The Office installer asks for the user's name and initials during setup, so all users of the terminal server would end up with the installer's name.
-You need to enable the NOUSERNAME switch to force Office to ask each user for his or her name on the first use. - Animation-The frequent screen redraws required by animation are challenging in a Terminal Services environment, so animation should be avoided where possible.
-The Office Assistant is a major culprit and should not be installed.
+- Install on First Use-Because users don't have the right to install components on the terminal server, the Install on First Use option in the Office setup isn't appropriate. - Animation-The frequent screen redraws required by animation are challenging in a Terminal Services environment, so animation should be avoided where possible. - OST files-Outlook will not allow Offline Files or Caching mode on a terminal server.